 News and events

-In this Issue: From the Chair; Inaugural Performing Creativity, Culture and Wellbeing Conference 2023; CAWRI project event Creative Collaboration With Guts; CAWRI-funded projects: Final Reports' Australia's National Cultural Policy Revive, establishment of Creative Australia and more.
+In this issue: Inaugural Performing Creativity, Culture and Wellbeing Conference 2023: Keynote access and key ideas; Project event Creative Collaboration With Guts by Dr Vanessa Bartlett; Funded projects: Final Reports; Australia's National Cultural Policy Revive and establishment of Creative Australia

 CAWRI News #6

 In this issue: Register for online events and talks, new conference call for papers, plus creativity and wellbeing opportunities and resources.